brentd/xray-rails/README.md

 ## How this works

+* At run time, HTML responses from Rails are wrapped with HTML comments containing filepath info.
-* During asset compilation, JS files and templates are modified to contain file path information.
+* Additionally, JS templates and Backbone view constructors are modified during asset compilation.
 * A middleware inserts `xray.js`, `xray.css`, and the Xray bar into all successful HTML response bodies.
-* When the overlay is shown, `xray.js` examines the file path information inserted during asset compilation.
+* When the overlay is shown, `xray.js` examines the inserted filepath info to build the overlay.
-* Another middleware piggybacks the Rails server to respond to requests to open file paths with the user's desired editor.

 ## Disabling Xray in particular templates